mudasobwa/mudasobwa.github.io/_posts/2020-12-05-reserved-backward-compatibility.md

 ---

 Future you will inevitably praise you present for letting literally any data of any shape to be attached to these `State` and `Message` without breaking anything.
-Just as an example, let’s see how this `state` might receive a new functionality without the necessity to _upgrade major version_ in all the consumers.
+Just as an example, let’s see how this `state` might receive a new functionality without the necessity to _upgrade major version_ on the consumers’ side.
 Imagine, we are after user-defined validation within this structure.
 And we already have some internal intergity validation, like:

 ```elixir
 def valid?(%State{} = state) do